Silverr12/DMA-CFW-Guide/Possible Vivado Customisations.md

 > [!CAUTION]
-> Anything mentioned here that **isn't in** the main readme has not been tested, you are on your own here.
-Don't create an issue asking for help with this. it's not our fault if you don't listen and brick your card changing the wrong values.
+> Anything mentioned here can and will brick your card changing the wrong values.
+You have been warned.
+As long as you copy your Donor Board you are fine

 If you believe something is wrong, open an issue